Should you offer enhanced maternity or paternity pay to your employees?

 Data shows that nearly two thirds of UK businesses offer maternity pay above the statutory minimum, and three-fifths offer enhanced paternity pay.
 But would it be effective – and cost effective – in your business?

-Families have faced many challenges in the past few years, with childcare labelled the leading cause of stress by people working from home during the pandemic.
-And during this, many businesses are facing recruitment and retention issues as employees look for stable roles with better benefits.
+Families have faced many challenges in the past few years, with childcare labelled the leading cause of stress by people working from home.
+Many businesses are facing recruitment and retention issues as employees look for stable roles with better benefits.

 Supporting colleagues taking maternity and paternity leave might just be the golden ticket to solving these issues.